Search All Doctors and Providers Affiliated with WakeMed.

 Find a Service Location

-Pain, pressure or discomfort just below the breastbone after drinking or eating is usually due to eating or drinking too much too fast.
-To help, wait about 30 to 60 minutes, or until the sensation resolves.
-Sip and chew more slowly, take very small sips and bites and avoid extremes in temperatures.
+Normal fullness after surgery will likely be a gentle tightness or pressure below the breastbone.
+Pain or discomfort after drinking or eating is usually due to eating or drinking too much too fast.
+To prevent discomfort do not drink fluids while eating or for 30 minutes after eating a snack or meal.
+Take small sips and do not gulp fluids.
+Chew food thoroughly, take small bites and avoid extremes in temperatures.
 Pain or discomfort that does not resolve is not normal and you should call the clinic.

-Carbonated drinks or drinks with fizz contain carbon dioxide gas.
-This gas expands when it reaches your stomach and can cause pain or discomfort.
+Carbonated drinks (soda, diet soda, sparkling water etc.) or drinks with fizz contain carbon dioxide gas.
+This gas expands when it reaches your stomach and may cause pain or discomfort.

-Lactose intolerance is your body’s inability to digest the naturally occurring sugar, or lactose found in milk and dairy products.
-If you don’t tolerate lactose after your surgery, look for a soy-based protein drink or try Lactaid®.
+Some patients experience lactose intolerance after surgery.
+Lactose intolerance is your body's inability to digest the naturally occurring sugar (lactose) found in milk and dairy products.
+Symptoms of lactose intolerance include cramping, gas, bloating, loose stools and nausea.
+If you don't tolerate lactose after your surgery, look for a lactose-free protein shake or powder.

-Alcohol has a much more pronounced effect after surgery.
+Alcohol has a much more pronounced effect and is not recommended for the first year after surgery to ensure a safe post-operative course.
 Most people feel the effects of alcohol after just a few sips.
 In addition, alcohol provides empty calories that can sabotage your weight loss goal.
-For this reason, we recommend that patients avoid alcohol for at least one year after surgery.
-After that alcohol should be used rarely and in small amounts in a safe environment.
+For these reasons, patients are to avoid alcohol for at least one year after surgery.
+After that, alcohol should be consumed sparingly and in small amounts in a safe environment.

 Vomiting is usually related to eating or drinking too much too quickly, swallowing too big of a bite or not chewing well.
 Vomiting that is not associated with eating or drinking is not common.
 If you are experiencing nausea and vomiting on a daily basis we recommend that you call your bariatric team to discuss your symptoms.